 To use Endpoints Frameworks, follow the process shown in the Tutorial.

-The general workflow for developing an app using Endpoints Frameworks is:
+The general workflow for developing an application using Endpoints Frameworks is:

 - Create a web server to serve your API.